-Join Brian Block for an in-depth discussion in this video How to use the exercise files, part of Learn REAPER 5: The Basics.
+Join Brian Block for an in-depth discussion in this video How to use the exercise files, part of Learning REAPER 5.

 - [Voiceover] If you have access to the exercise files used throughout this course, you'll end up with a folder like this one on your desktop.
 I've provided some REAPER projects with its associated media for you to use to follow along with me.
 Inside, you'll find folders for chapter one, a combined folder for chapter two and three, and a folder for chapter four.
 In those folders you'll find a REAPER project, its backup file, and the associated media for that chapter.
 If you don't have access to the exercise files, please feel free to work along with me using your own projects and media.

 - Working with menus, windows, tracks, and templates